ng-bootstrap/ng-bootstrap/DEVELOPER.md

 Runs all protractor tests for the library in production mode.
 We use them to check focus handling, browser styles, layout, etc.
 (For debugging/development it is also possible to separately serve the e2e test application with `yarn e2e-app:serve` and run protractor with `yarn ngb:e2e-noserve`)

+#### `yarn ssr`

+Builds, runs and e2e tests a simple server-side rendered application with all ng-bootstrap components

 #### `yarn ci`